Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Text-to-Traffic Scene Generation

 \subsection{Applications with TTSG}

 \paragraph{Multi-Agent Planning.} Our pipeline supports the generation of multi-agent scenarios simultaneously.
-Notably, our approach can interpret implicit descriptions without requiring explicit scene details, providing flexible and user-friendly scenario specification, as illustrated in~\cref{fig:main_normal}.
-Another application involves simulating conditions with emergency vehicles, enabling scenarios where ambulances, fire trucks, or police vehicles navigate freely and are given priority, as shown in~\cref{fig:appdx_special}.

-\paragraph{Critical Scenarios.} A significant application of scene generation is the creation of critical scenarios, which are essential for testing the robustness and safety of autonomous driving systems.
+Notably, our approach can interpret implicit descriptions (\eg, daily traffic) without requiring explicit scene details, providing flexible and user-friendly scenario specification, as illustrated in~\cref{fig:main_normal}.
+Another application involves simulating conditions with emergency vehicles, enabling scenarios where ambulances, fire trucks, or police vehicles navigate freely and are given priority, as shown in~\cref{fig:appdx_special}. \paragraph{Critical Scenarios.} A significant application of scene generation is the creation of critical scenarios, which are essential for testing the robustness and safety of autonomous driving systems.
 Our framework can explicitly generate such scenarios using prompts like ``{\tt cuts off the ego vehicle}'' or ``{\tt suddenly swerves into its path}.''
 For example, as shown in~\cref{fig:main_critical}, we can create scenes where visibility is obstructed, causing pedestrians and vehicles to be unseen by each other.
 Notably, generating these scenarios requires fine-grained layout control to ensure realistic and meaningful risks, which our agent planning module supports through precise manipulation of relative distances and positions.
-Furthermore, we can simulate additional critical conditions by modifying environments, such as weather, as illustrated in~\cref{fig:appdx_weather,fig:appdx_condition}.

-\paragraph{Sequential Events.} Our pipeline supports sequential events through iterative planning.
+Furthermore, we can simulate additional critical conditions by modifying environments, such as weather, as illustrated in~\cref{fig:appdx_weather}. \paragraph{Sequential Events.} Our pipeline supports sequential events through iterative planning.
 We first execute the full pipeline to generate an initial event and then reuse the resulting final positions as starting points for subsequent events.
 In these follow-up stages, only prompt analysis and agent planning are required.
 This enables the LLM to progressively compose multi-stage scenarios.
 For example, an ego vehicle turning left from an unprotected intersection and later being blocked by two cars, while maintaining coherent transitions and temporal consistency.
 An example of this sequential event is shown in~\cref{fig:appdx_seq}, continuing from the setup illustrated in~\cref{fig:appdx_condition}.